CommonAccord/NVCA_2020_SPA/Form/Was-2022-11-05a-BaseConversion.md

 1.3.Ti=Sale of Additional Shares of Preferred Stock

-1.3.1.0.sec=After the Initial Closing, the Company may sell, on the same terms and conditions as those contained in this Agreement, up to [_________] additional shares (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or similar recapitalization affecting such shares) of Series A Preferred Stock (the “Additional Shares”), to one (1) or more purchasers (the “Additional Purchasers”) [reasonably acceptable to Purchasers holding a [specify percentage] of the then outstanding Shares], provided that
+1.3.sec=After the Initial Closing, the Company may sell, on the same terms and conditions as those contained in this Agreement, up to [_________] additional shares (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or similar recapitalization affecting such shares) of Series A Preferred Stock (the “Additional Shares”), to one (1) or more purchasers (the “Additional Purchasers”) [reasonably acceptable to Purchasers holding a [specify percentage] of the then outstanding Shares], provided that (i) such subsequent sale is consummated prior to [ninety (90)] days after the Initial Closing (ii) each Additional Purchaser becomes a party to the Transaction Agreements (as defined below) (other than the Management Rights Letter), by executing and delivering a counterpart signature page to each of the Transaction Agreements[; and (iii) [_________], counsel for the Company, provides an opinion dated as of the date of such Closing that the offer, issuance, sale and delivery of the Additional Shares to the Additional Purchasers do not require registration under the Securities Act of 1933, as amended, or applicable state securities laws].
+Exhibit A to this Agreement shall be updated to reflect the number of Additional Shares purchased at each such Closing and the parties purchasing such Additional Shares.

-ProofReadersNote=missing a ";" after this item.

-1.3.1.1.sec=such subsequent sale is consummated prior to [ninety (90)] days after the Initial Closing

-1.3.1.2.sec=each Additional Purchaser becomes a party to the Transaction Agreements (as defined below) (other than the Management Rights Letter), by executing and delivering a counterpart signature page to each of the Transaction Agreements

-Optional:

-1.3.1.3.sec=[_________], counsel for the Company, provides an opinion dated as of the date of such Closing that the offer, issuance, sale and delivery of the Additional Shares to the Additional Purchasers do not require registration under the Securities Act of 1933, as amended, or applicable state securities laws

-1.3.1.=[G/Z/ol-i/s3]

-1.3.1.secs={1.3.1.secs;and}

-1.3.2.sec=Exhibit A to this Agreement shall be updated to reflect the number of Additional Shares purchased at each such Closing and the parties purchasing such Additional Shares.

-1.3.=[G/Z/para/s2]

 Optional: